NBA Free Agency 2018: Rumors, Predictions on Carmelo Anthony, Marcus Smart, More

 According to ESPN.com's Adrian Wojnarowski, the Rockets plan on ramping up their recruitment of Anthony to join the two stars already on their roster in an attempt to challenge Golden State.

-The Thunder still have to figure out what exactly they'll do with Anthony, but it'll either be a trade and buyout or waive and stretch plan, per Wojnarowski.
+The Thunder still have to figure out what they'll do with Anthony, but it'll either be a trade-and-buyout or waive-and-stretch plan, per Wojnarowski.

-If no trade partners emerge for Oklahoma City, it'll have to consider the second option, which saves the franchise $107 million in salary and tax and opens the door for the Rockets and a few other teams to purse Anthony on the open market.
+If no trade partners emerge for Oklahoma City, it'll have to consider the second option, which saves the franchise $107 million in salary and tax and opens the door for the Rockets and a few other teams to pursue Anthony on the open market.

 Miami is expected to make a run at the services of the 34-year-old as well, as he'd be a nice addition to a collection of decent parts in south Florida.